firemark/pixelopolis/docsrc/articles/elements/containers/series.rst

     Align of objects in specified axis.

-    For this property is neccessary to set width/depth/height (depends on type)
+    For this property is neccessary to set width/depth/height (depends on type).

     .. list-table::